 - Discover the beauty along the coastal route of the pilgrim’s trail

-- Complete 115km of the historic Camino de Santiago
+- Complete the last 100km of the historic Camino de Santiago

 - Finish your Camino at the stunning cathedral in Santiago de Compostela